Gorzontrok/Mods-Broforce/README.md

 # Broforce Mods

  Here's my mods for Broforce.
- The `.img/` folder are just for showcase image.
-And are not in the zip mod.
+ The `.img/` folder contains the showcase of the mod and are not in the zip file.
- The `Release/` folder are the latest release and the update of the mods.
+ The `Release/` folder contains the latest release of the mod.
- I recommend you to use [RocketLib](RocketLib/), because it fix some bug with mod.
+ I recommend you to use [RocketLib](RocketLib/), because it fix some bug with Broforce modding.

  **Français :**
  Ici sont répertoriés mes mods pour Broforce.
-Les dossier `.img/` contiennent les image d'"exemple" de mes mods, il n'est pas inclus dans le zip du mod.
+Les dossier `.img/` contiennent les showcases de mes mods, il n'est pas inclus dans le fichier zip du mod.
- Le dossier `Release/` contient le dernier zip du mod.
+ Le dossier `Release/` contient la dernier version du mod.

  Contact : Gorzon#4430

+ Join the Free Lives discord : [https://discord.gg/gNFyemmUMW](https://discord.gg/gNFyemmUMW)

 ## Mods